Get The Help You Deserve

 The most severe type, third-degree burns, penetrate all layers of the skin and may even affect underlying tissues.
 These burns can lead to white or blackened skin, charred appearance, and severe pain or numbness due to nerve damage.

-Healing from third-degree burns often requires skin grafting and specialized medical care.
-Contact with flames or prolonged exposure to scorching surfaces can cause third-degree burns.
+Third-degree burns often require skin grafting and specialized medical care to heal.
+They can be caused by contact with flames or prolonged exposure to scorching surfaces.

 It's important to note that severe burns can have lasting effects beyond physical pain.
 Scarring, disfigurement, and emotional distress are expected consequences of significant burn injuries.